Drawing from imagination

 Analyzing the creature

-This is something you need to do before you want to start drawing from imagination.
+This is something you need to do before you want to start drawing from your imagination.

-So, you decided, your creature is birdlike, has a relatively large body.
-It can fly, but because of its features won’t be the most elegant and won’t be able to fly long distances.
-However, it’s a magnificent looking creature.
+So, you decided, your creature is birdlike and has a relatively large body.
+It can fly, but because of its features, it won’t be the most elegant and based on its shape, won’t be able to fly long distances.
+However, it’s a magnificent-looking creature.
 It has delicate translucent wings that glint in the sunlight.
 It’s predatory as well and large enough to carry a human.
-The creature only has back legs, a mix between that of a bird and a dragon.
+The creature only has back legs, a mix between that of a bird and a dragon, also known as a Wyvern type of dragon.
 The front legs are fused with the wings, this makes the front half of the body slightly lower than the back end when the creature is using all its limbs to walk.

 The head is large but elegant at the same time.
 It matches the bulk of its body, but its features give it a streamlined feel.
 The mouth is a razor-sharp beak, fit to tear apart any prey it comes across.